-In fiscal 2017, the Panasonic Group as a whole surveyed around 1,800 supplier companies on conflict materials and had responses from 95% of those (as of the end of January 2017).
-Based on the CMRTs that we have collected, we have already conducted a risk analysis and assessment, and have requested further investigations from suppliers according to risks.

-A total of 313 smelters have been identified by the Panasonic Group for the four specified minerals.
-Among these, 82% of all smelters have been certified as CFS.
+In fiscal 2018, the Panasonic Group as a whole surveyed around 1,700 suppliers on conflict materials and had responses from 99% of those (as of the end of February 2018).
+Based on the data from the CMRTs that we have collected, we have already conducted a risk analysis and assessment, and have requested further investigations from suppliers according to risks.
+A total of 322 smelters have been identified by the Panasonic Group for all the minerals.
+Among these, 80% of all smelters have been certified as CFS.